Verification and comparison of four numerical schemes for a 1D viscoelastic blood flow model: Results and discussion

-and $\tilde{Q}_0(\tau,\xi)$ is the initial state.
+and $\tilde{Q}_0(0,\xi)$ is the initial state.
 In the test vessel, the parameters are kept the same as in the case of attenuation.
 The coefficient $C_v$ is 0.6275$\text{m}^2/\text{s}$ and $\epsilon_v\simeq 0.1$.
 This corresponds to $\phi$=5000Pa $\cdot$ s, which is in the range of observed values on animals~\cite{armentano1995arterial}.
-To facilitate the calculation of the analytic solution, non-reflecting B.C.s are imposed at the two ends of the vessel and I.C. is a half sinusoidal waveform for flux $Q$ (dashed line in Figure~\ref{diffusion}) and a constant cross section $A_0$ .
+To facilitate the calculation of the analytical solution, nonreflecting B.C.s are imposed at the two ends of the vessel and the I.C. is a half sinusoidal waveform for $Q$ (dashed line in Figure~\ref{diffusion}) and a constant value for $A_0$.
 It is clear that half of the initial wave propagates to right and at the same time the waveform is spread out due to the diffusive effect.
-The analytic solution at time 0.4s (indicated by cross signs) agrees well with the corresponding numerical solution.
+The analytical solution at time 0.4s (indicated by cross signs) agrees well with the corresponding numerical solutions.

 Another point worthy noticing is the operator splitting errors.
 In the DG scheme, no operator splitting error is induced.
 All of the other numerical schemes adopt operator splitting method.
 They produce very accurate solutions as well as DG.
 Thus it verifies the \textit{a priori} judgement that Godunov splitting is sufficient.